Drip focuses on email marketing. Not just an email sending tool, but the ability to create an experience for your audience via electronic mail.

 Free: This is more of a test drive and allows up to 500 subs and limit access to other features.
 Full live chat is included in the free plan.

-Standard at $29/mo: This level gives access to support ticketing, qualification bots, knowledge base and more.
+Standard at $99/mo: This level gives access to support ticketing, qualification bots, knowledge base and more for up to 5 users.

-Pro at $79/mo: Everything is available at our Pro plan level.
+Pro at $49/mo: Everything is available at our Pro plan level.
 Full bot creation, automation, everything.
+Five user seats are included.

 This is kind of an apples to oranges comparison in many ways.
 In terms of overall affordability, Gist is cheaper.